hugglesfox/architect/README.md

-# Architect
+# Backstab

-Automated Debian package building from git repos built to solve the issue of "I have a toml file full of git repos; Turn them into debs plz".
+Automated Debian package building from Ubuntu ppa repos built to solve the issue of "I have a toml file full of names of dirty Ubuntu packages from a ppa; Compile them into Debian packages plz".

 # Usage
 ```
-architect [OPTIONS]
+backstab [OPTIONS]

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

 OPTIONS:
-    -c <config>        Specifies config file (defaults to "architect.toml")
+    -c <config>           Specifies config file (defaults to "backstab.toml")
     -p <package>          Specifies a package name to build (defaults to building all)
 ```